Saeed7596/DevOps/OpenShift/OpenShift-Installation-BareMetal.md

 ├── metadata.json
 └── worker.ign
 ```
+Now you can use the ignition files again.
+Because these file will be expired after 24 hours.

+---

 ## We need to spin up and HTTP server.
 We can do this by utilizing python.
 ```bash